-- Death/Disability Discharge: Loan forgiveness due to death or permanent disability will no longer be included as part of the borrower’s taxable income.
-This provision will apply from 2018 until expiration in 2025.
+- Death/Disability Discharge: Loan forgiveness due to death or permanent disability is no longer included as part of the borrower’s taxable income.
+This provision applies from 2018 until expiration in 2025.

-- Private College Endowments: Previously exempt from taxation, investment income earned by private colleges with assets valued at over $500,000 per student will now be subject to a 1.4% excise tax.
+- Private College Endowments: Previously exempt from taxation, investment income earned by private colleges with assets valued at over $500,000 per student is now subject to a 1.4% excise tax.
 The new tax will likely apply to a few dozen colleges.